feralCode0x/feralCode0x/README.md

 · Node javascript and traditional system payments and logistic like ecommerce, horel booking, restorant aplications using our favorite frameworks like Vite(ex-react) Next and angular, also the use of typescript.

 ## Soft Skills
-· Leadership and entrepreneur mindset 15 years of independent freelance working in cinematography and video, photography, knowledge in art, and selftaught knowledge in marketing, trading and psychology.
+· Leadership and entrepreneur mindset 15 years of independent freelance working in cinematography and video, photography, knowledge in art, and selftaught knowledge in marketing, estrategic, trading and psychology.

 <!--
 **feralCode0x/feralCode0x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.